trappmartin/DeepStructuredMixtures/README.md

 train!(model)
 ```

-Note that for large data sets it is recommended to train the DSMGP with `V = 1` and copy the hyper-parameters to a model with `V > 1` using the following commands:
+Note that for large data sets it is recommended to train the DSMGP with `V = 1` and use the hyper-parameters to initialise the training of a model with `V > 1`:
 ```julia
 model1 = buildDSMGP(reshape(xtrain,:,1), ytrain, 1, V; M = M, kernel = kernelf, meanFun = meanf)
 train!(model1)